vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/32_debug_performance_cpp.md

 ### conclusion

-I hope you have found this exploration of C++ debug performance interesting and enlightning, and I also hope to have inspired you to contribute in this area.
+I hope you have found this exploration of C++ debug performance interesting and enlightening, and I also hope to have inspired you to contribute in this area.
 Feel free to reach out via [email](mailto:mail@vittorioromeo.com) or [on Twitter](https://twitter.com/supahvee1234). to ask any question or provide your feedback/criticism!

 Shameless self-promotion time!